Skip to main content ↓

 Getting clear on these points will help inform which providers are a good fit from the start.

-2. Decide what type of email provider you need
+2. Decide what type of email marketing provider you need

 When it comes to email management, there’s a spectrum of options: Freelance email specialists, marketing consultants, boutique agencies, and full-service digital firms.